-While sunchokes are admittedly not the easiest vegetable to find, they are worth making if you can get your hands on some!
+While sunchokes are not the easiest vegetable to find, they are worth making if you can get your hands on some!
 They are often mashed or used in soups, but I like them best sliced and roasted.

 Ingredients You'll Need